 3. Select the instance that you want to attach the IAM role to.

-4. Choose the Actions tab, choose Instance Settings, and then choose Attach/Replace IAM role.
+4. Choose the Actions tab, choose Security, and then choose Modify IAM role.

-5. Select the IAM role that you just created, choose Apply, and then choose Close.
+5. Select the IAM role that you just created, and then choose Save.
 The IAM role is assigned to your EC2 instance.

 Validate permissions on your S3 bucket